morganwu277/checker-fenumext/README.md

 Use CheckerFramwork implement the @IntDef/@StringDef annotations.

 ### 1. Build
-Please use Java 1.8 version.
+Please use Java 1.8 version and Maven.
 You will get your scripts after executing `./build.sh`, move the scripts to any $PATH directory, or you can set the `dist` directory as one of the $PATH directories.

 #### 1.1.
 Test